Weeping statue: Hoaxes and skepticism

 Authorities of the Catholic Church have been very careful in their approach and treatment of weeping statues, and generally set very high barriers for their acceptance.

 For instance when a statue of the popular Saint Padre Pio of Pietrelcina in Messina, Sicily, was found to have tears of blood one day in 2002, Church officials quickly ordered tests that showed the blood belonged to a woman and then dismissed the case as a hoax.

+Weeping statues have also been dismissed by rationalists as a purely psychological and/or fraudulent phenomenon.
+The witnesses are said to be deluded by their own state of mind or strong group suggestion.
+In this altered state of mind, they believe they see something that is not really there.

 Skeptics point to the fact that making a fake weeping statue is relatively easy.
+Liquids can be injected into the porous material of statues and later seep out as “tears.”
+Oil that is mixed with fat can be applied to a statue’s eyes, which will “weep” when ambient temperatures rise in the chapel.
 Skeptics have provided examples of weeping statues that have been obvious hoaxes.

-Weeping statues have also been dismissed by rationalists as a purely psychological and/or fraudulent phenomenon.
-The witnesses are said to be deluded by their own state of mind or strong group suggestion.
-In this altered state of mind, they believe they see something that isn't really there.

 Another likely explanation attributes the so-called tears to condensation.
 The tears that statues appear to weep are actually beads of condensation accounted for by the statue being made from material of varying density, with condensation forming on the denser (colder) pieces (in this case the eyes).

 A number of weeping statues have been declared fake by Catholic church officials.

+In 1985, a statue in Montreal was reported to be weeping and bleeding, however it turned out that the statue was smeared with the owner's blood and shaving cream.

 In 1995, a Madonna statue appeared to weep blood in the town of Civitavecchia in Italy.
 About 60 witnesses testified to witnessing the phenomenon.
 The local bishop said that he himself had seen it weep.
 The blood on the statue was later found to be male.
-The statue’s owner, Fabio Gregori, refused to take a DNA test.
+The statue's owner, Fabio Gregori, refused to take a DNA test.
 After the Civitavecchia case, dozens of reputedly miraculous statues were reported.
 Almost all were shown to be hoaxes, where blood, red paint, or water was splashed on the faces of the statues.

 In 2008, church custodian Vincenzo Di Costanzo went on trial in northern Italy for faking blood on a statue of the Virgin Mary when his own DNA was matched to the blood.

 In 2018, at the Our Lady Guadalupe Catholic Church in Hobbs, New Mexico, a Mary statue was reported to be producing tears.
 In July of that year, the Catholic Diocese of Las Cruces revealed that tests confirmed the tears in fact had the chemical composition of rose scented olive oil.